 Proudly serving local governments like…

-Citygate Associates was founded in 1990, and has since performed over 500 engagements for county and city governments.
+Since Citygate Associates was founded in 1990, we have performed over 500 engagements for county and city governments.
 Our Project Team of subject matter experts is dedicated and passionate about the effective and efficient delivery of public sector services.
-We have conducted numerous organizational assessments addressing animal services administration, shelter operations (including service delivery model, volunteer program, veterinary program, and spay neuter program), field operations, and public relations.
-Our animal services clients include the California counties of Kern, Sonoma, San Joaquin, Shasta, and Yuba City/Sutter County, and the cities of Tracy, Antioch, Ceres, Modesto, San Marcos, Oceanside, and Escondido.
+We have conducted numerous organizational assessments addressing animal services administration; shelter operations, including service delivery models, volunteer programs, veterinary programs, and spay neuter programs; field operations; and public relations.
+Our animal services clients include the California counties of Kern, Sonoma, San Joaquin, Shasta, and Yuba City/Sutter County, as well as the California cities of Tracy, Antioch, Ceres, Modesto, San Marcos, Oceanside, and Escondido.

 Distinctive by Culture

 Beyond the individual competencies of our consulting staff, Citygate is a character-driven organization.
 We believe that character attributes such as diligence, honor, discretion, responsibility, thoroughness and sincerity, while individual matters, also greatly affect all those who come into contact with the individuals who focus on it.